graasp/graasp/README.md

 - Node v20
 - NPM v10
 - Yarn (can be installed through [`nvm`](https://github.com/nvm-sh/nvm))
-- [Docker](https://docs.docker.com/get-docker/) : Docker is not necessary, it is possible to install everything locally.
+- [Docker](https://docs.docker.com/get-docker/) or [Podman](https://podman.io/) : Docker is not necessary, it is possible to install everything locally.
 However it is strongly recommanded to use the Docker installation guide.

 ## Recommended Tools